THE ROBOT GAMES

 The Robotics Education & Competition Foundation series of events include VEX competitions for K-12, as well as the Aerial Drone Competition, and VEX U for collegiate level game play.
 REC supports more than 20,000 teams from 50 countries playing in over 1,700 tournaments worldwide.
 Here’s the 2024-25 games that will be played at ROBOTICON – most of which are full scale qualifying events for the new season.

-For more information about any of the programs below, visit the Robotics Education & Competition Foundation website.
+For more information about upcoming RECF ROBOTICON events soon, and visit the Robotics Education & Competition Foundation website to learn more about different types of RECF competitions.

 REC Aerial Drone Competition